Department of Primary Industries (New South Wales): History

 On 4 April 2011, the Department of Primary Industries was re-established as a Division of the Government Service following the 2011 state election.
 Three months later, on 1 July 2011, the Department of Primary Services ceased to be a Division of the Government Service and became a departmental office under the Department of Trade and Investment, Regional Infrastructure, which later became Department of Industry.
 The Department of Industry became the Department of Planning, Industry and Environment (DPIE) in 2019.

 On 2 April 2020, the Department of Regional NSW was established and the Department of Primary Industries became part of the new department.

 On 3 November 2020, the DPI celebrated 130 years of its founding.
 On the same day, it moved its Orange office.

+In January 2024, the director-general of DPI, Scott Hansen, was removed from his role with no clear explanation, amidst an internal function review of the Department of Regional NSW.
+The future of the DPI was also unknown until the state government announced the merger of DPI into the Department of Regional NSW in April that year.
+The merger took effect on 1 July 2024, with DPI abolished, and the Department of Regional NSW renamed to Department of Primary Industries and Regional Development to reflect the change.

 Headquarters

 In 1992, the DPI headquarters moved from Sydney to 161 Kite Street, Orange by the NSW Minister for Agriculture and Rural Affairs Ian Armstrong, as part of the state government's decentralisation plan.
 Armstrong would later be the Deputy Premier of New South Wales from 1993 to 1995.

 On 3 November 2020, the DPI headquarters moved to the newly opened Ian Armstrong Building, named after Armstrong, located on 105 Prince Street, Orange at the site of the former Orange Base Hospital.
-The building also houses offices of the Departments of Planning, Industry and Environment (DPIE), Regional NSW, Premier and Cabinet, and Education.
+The building also houses offices of the Departments of Planning, Industry and Environment (DPIE) (and later the Department of Regional NSW), Premier and Cabinet, and Education.